ArmanHeydarian/React-Resume-App/README.md

-# React App Resume
+# React Resume App

-React-App-Resume is an open-source personal website written in ReactJs for presenting your information and work experiences to people like recruiters, talent seekers and etc..
+This App is an open-source personal website written in ReactJs for presenting your information and work experiences to people like recruiters, talent seekers and etc..
 The information you can present are included but not limited to, the following items:
 • AboutMe,
 • Education,